vasconeves/vasconeves.github.io/_posts/2024-02-24-observational-and-experimental-studies-in-CT.md

 # Sleeping drug study - a continuous variable example

-Let's now move on to a different study where we have a **continuous variable** as our variable of interst.
+Let's now move on to a different study where we have a **continuous variable** as our variable of interest.

 In the clinical trial setup we are testing a new sleeping aid drug which in principle should help users suffering from insomnia to increase their sleeping time.